hmxmilohax/rb3-pc/README.md

 ![A screenshot of Rock Band 3's CPU custom settings, showing SPU XFloat Accuracy, SPU Block Size, and Preferred SPU Threads highlighted in green.](images/cust/cpu.png "CPU")
 * ![A green square.](images/cust/smallgreen.png "Green Square") **For low end CPUs** (older 4 core/4 threads chips):
 	* **Change "SPU Block Size" to "Mega"** - Ties smaller SPU compiled together, which requires less cores/threads.
-	* **Change "Preferred SPU Threads" to "1"** - Limiting to 1 thread helps prevent stutter caused by CPU overloads.
+	* **Change "Preferred SPU Threads" to "1", "2", "3", or "4"** - Can help prevent stutter caused by CPU overloads.
+Start from 4 and lower until it improves.
 	* **AS A LAST RESORT** **"SPU XFloat Accuracy" to "Relaxed"** - Changing this will gain a few frames but **will break practice mode!**

 <br/>